 I recommend refinancing if you can save at least 0.25% on interest and break even within 12-18 months.
 If you go the no-cost refinance route like I did, then your breakeven is immediate, even if the interest rate is slightly higher.

 If you’re looking for some competitive mortgage rates, check out Credible.
 They allow you to get free, competitive, real refinance quotes in one place from multiple qualified private lenders in under three minutes.
+Mortgage rates are at all-time lows, but are set to go up as the economy recovers.

 Readers, anybody else taking advantage of lower rates and refinancing again?
 Anybody doing any cash-out refinancing given home equity has risen to all-time highs in many parts of the country?
+Just remember to run through all the mortgage refinance fees when making a decision.